stevebauman/location/README.md

 use the session object once a location has been set so there will be minimal requests.
 You can use `Session:get('location')` to retrieve the location object manually from when it was first taken if you wish.
 This can be turned off in the config file if you'd like to grab the location from a provider on every request (not recommended).

-##Installation
+##Installation (Laravel 4)
-Add Location to your `composer.json` file.
+Add Location to your `composer.json` file:

 	"stevebauman/location": "1.0.*"

 Then run `composer update` on your project source.

-Add the service provider in `app/config/app.php`
+Add the service provider in `app/config/app.php` file:

 	'Stevebauman\Location\LocationServiceProvider',

-Add the alias
+Add the alias in `app/config/app.php` file:

 	'Location' => 'Stevebauman\Location\Facades\Location',